datatechdemo/sql/basics/joins.md

   <img src="https://github.com/datatechdemo/sql/blob/main/basics/right-join1.PNG">
 </p>

-But if you want to produce the data only from Table B, but not in Table A, we perform the same right outer join, use where clause to exclude the records we don't want from TableA.
+But if you want to produce the records only from Table B, but not in Table A, we perform the same left outer join but use where clause it will exclude all records of Table A and also records of Table B which matches with Table A.

     SELECT * FROM tableA
     Right OUTER JOIN tableB